As of June 4, 2018, the Pit’s water level was 5,347.24 feet above sea level.

 When water levels at one of the monitoring compliance points around the Pit reach the Critical Level of 5,410 feet, pumping and treating of Pit water will begin.
 Current projections estimate that the Critical Level will be reached around 2023.
 Full monitoring reports and data are also available.
 The current level is 62.76 feet below the Critical Level.

 The graphics below show the water level elevation of the Berkeley Pit in context, compared to other water levels in the Berkeley Pit monitoring and compliance system, and compared to the elevations of local landmarks around Butte, Montana.
 All data is from August, 2015.

-Water levels in these graphics are updated annually.
+Water levels in these graphics are updated on a semi-annual basis.
 For the most current Berkeley Pit water levels, refer to the figure at the top of this page, the “Berkeley Pit Water Level” sidebar on the right on most pages of the site, or to monthly monitoring reports.